Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Universal Approximation Theorem

+In the previous paragraphs we introduced the ideas of neural networks, how to train neural networks, and how to regularize them to avoid some of the pitfalls of learning.
+Therefore, we are almost ready to move forward and see how we use deep neural networks to approximate the solutions of partial differential equations.
+But before we dive into all those details we have to make sure that our neural networks can actually operate as function approximators.

+Now, recall the feed-forward neural network or MLP we introduced in Section~\ref{section:mlp}.
+One of the well-established and fundamental properties of a feed-forward neural network is that of a universal approximator, meaning that we can use an MLP to approximate any function given enough hidden units in our hidden layer.

+\begin{example} For instance, let’s assume we would like to approximate the function $f(x) = \sin(3x)$ in the interval $[-1, 1]$.
+We can use a simple MLP with one input, one output, one hidden layer, and a $tanh$ activation function applied on its hidden units,

+to approximate the function $f$.
+In Figure~\ref{fig:uat}, we see in black dots the function $f(x) = \sin(3x)$, and in orange (line) the approximated, by the neural network, function $\hat{f}(x)$, after training the network on the data represented by the black dots. \end{example}

-\end{theorem} In simple words, a feed-forward neural network with a single hidden layer followed by a nonlinear activation function such as a sigmoid ($\sigma(x) = \frac{1}{1 + \exp(-x)}$) and a linear output layer can approximate a continuous function defined on a compact subset of $\mathbb{R}^q$.
-Although the theorem states that it is possible to approximate any such function, it becomes apparent in practice that it needs to discuss the number of hidden units we will have to use to approximate a function of interest.
+If we are to put the universal approximation theorem in a more mathematical context, we should introduce theorem proposed in~\cite{cybenko:1989,hornik:1989}.
+Therefore, let $I_q$ be a $q$-dimensional unit cube, $[0, 1]^q$, and $C(I_q)$ the space of continuous functions on $I_q$, and $\alpha_j, \beta_j \in \mathbb{R}$ fixed parameters. \begin{theorem} Let $\sigma$ be any continuous sigmoidal function.
+Then, the finite sums of the form are dense in $C(I_n)$.
+In other words, given any $f\in C(I_n)$ and $\epsilon > 0$, there is a sum, $G(\X)$ of the above form, for which \end{theorem} In simple words, a feed-forward neural network with a single hidden layer followed by a nonlinear activation function such as a sigmoid ($\sigma(x) = \frac{1}{1 + \exp(-x)}$) and a linear output layer can approximate a continuous function defined on a compact subset of $\mathbb{R}^q$.
+Although the theorem states that it is possible to approximate any such function, it becomes apparent in practice that we need to discuss the number of hidden units we will have to use to approximate a function of interest.
 However, deep feed-forward neural networks seem to work in practice and approximate functions defined on compact subsets of $\mathbb{R}^q$.
-Furthermore, a variation of the Universal Approximation theorem (UAT) regarding non-polynomial functions, including the ReLU functions, has been proposed by Leshno et al.~\cite{leshno:1993}.
-In addition, a variation to the UAT involving the first derivatives of continuous functions has been suggested by Hornik et al.~\cite{hornik:1990}.
+Furthermore, two variations of the Universal Approximation theorem (UAT) have been proposed: The first one by Leshno et al.~\cite{leshno:1993} on non-polynomial functions, including the ReLU functions, and the second by Hornik et al.~\cite{hornik:1990} discussing the first derivatives of continuous functions.